Find out where Aetna marketplace plans are available

-In 2016, we’re offering plans on the health insurance marketplace in the following states: Arizona, Delaware, Florida, Georgia, Iowa, Illinois, Kentucky, Missouri, Nebraska, North Carolina, Ohio, Pennsylvania, South Carolina, Texas and Virginia.
+In 2017, we’re offering plans on the health insurance marketplace, or exchange, in the following states: Delaware, Iowa, Nebraska, and Virginia.

 Different plans, different needs

-All plans available in the marketplace are separated into levels.
+All plans available in the health insurance marketplace are separated into metal levels.
 The levels are bronze, silver, gold and platinum.

 There are limits to how much you will pay out of pocket.
 With any plan, once you have reached this limit, the insurance company pays 100% of your costs for covered care.

 |% of essential benefit costs covered by plan in a typical year*||60%||70%||80%||90%|

 |Monthly premium||Lowest premium costs without sacrificing quality of coverage||Balanced plans with lower premiums and average out-of-pocket costs||Higher premiums and lower out-of-pocket costs||Highest premiums, but very low out-of-pocket costs|

 |Out-of-pocket maximums for all plans||Individual plans: $7,150